 At Johns Hopkins Medicine, our patients are at the center of everything we do.
-Starting with William Osler, who believed medicine should begin and end with careful observation of the patient, Johns Hopkins pioneered the idea of tailoring treatment to the individual.
+Starting with William Osler (1849–1919), who believed medicine should begin and end with careful observation of the patient, Johns Hopkins pioneered the idea of tailoring treatment to the individual.

 Fast forward to 2016.
-One of the most exciting stories in medicine is the tremendous headway being made around personalized health care, also known as precision medicine.
-This progress is being fueled by an information revolution, in which the speed and power of data analysis are rapidly increasing, and a measurement revolution, in which many different parameters can be measured simultaneously from ever-smaller samples and specimens.
+One of the most exciting stories in medicine is the tremendous headway in personalized health care, also known as precision medicine.
+This progress is fueled by an information revolution, in which the speed and power of data analysis are rapidly increasing, as well as a measurement revolution, in which many different parameters can be determined from ever-smaller samples and specimens simultaneously.

-Of course, these tools of personalized medicine are built on a foundation of past discoveries.
+Of course, the tools of personalized medicine are built on a foundation of past discoveries.
 In cancer genetics, many of those insights were achieved right here by people such as Bert Vogelstein, Ken Kinzler and Victor Velculescu, whose groundbreaking research established the genetic basis of many cancers.

 In cystic fibrosis (CF), as in cancer, we are also at the threshold of being able to customize treatment for each patient.
 CF is caused by a mutation in the CFTR gene, which regulates how fluids and salts move across a cell membrane.
-Two of our faculty members, Garry Cutting and Patrick Sosnay, have spearheaded a systematic review of every CF mutation to identify which are pathogenic and their associated clinical characteristics.
+Two of our faculty members, Garry Cutting and Patrick Sosnay, have spearheaded a systematic review of every CF mutation to identify which ones lead to the disease.
 Now researchers are developing and testing drugs for CF that target certain classes of mutation.
-Mike Boyle, our adult CF center director, is the principal investigator of such a study.
+Mike Boyle of our adult CF center is the principal investigator of such a study.

 These are just a few examples among many.